E.M.D. Sales, Inc. v. Carrera: Supreme Court

-In a unanimous decision written by Associate Justice Brett Kavanaugh, the Supreme Court ruled that an employer's claim to exemption from the FLSA's overtime pay provisions should be evaluated under the preponderance of evidence standard, the default for civil litigation in the United States.
-The Supreme Court noted that the Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuit Courts have all applied a preponderance of evidence standard for such cases.
+In a unanimous opinion by Justice Kavanaugh, the Supreme Court ruled that an employer's claim to exemption from the FLSA's overtime pay provisions should be evaluated under the preponderance of evidence standard, the default for civil litigation in the United States.
+The Court noted that the Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuit Courts have all applied a preponderance of evidence standard for such cases.

 This default is only overridden if Congress explicitly specifies a higher burden of proof, constitutional case law mandates a higher standard of review, or the government is engaging in coercive action.
 The employees' argument that a higher standard applied because the FLSA offered unwaivable rights in the public interest was rejected.
 This decision only addressed the burden of proof standard, remanding the judgement of the employees' eligibility for overtime pay to the Fourth Circuit.

 Concurrence

-In a concurrence joined by Clarence Thomas, Neil Gorsuch added that common law precedent could also necessitate a higher burden of proof.
+In a concurrence, Justice Gorsuch (joined only by Justice Thomas) argued against adopting higher standards of proof when not explicitly required by laws or the constitution.
 In support of this position, Gorsuch cited Thomas' concurrence in the 2011 case Microsoft Corp. v. i4i Ltd. Partnership.
+The concurrence was seen as protesting the landmark New York Times Co. v.
+Sullivan case, which required a higher standard of proof in libel suits brought by public officials.

 Reception

-Adam Liptak of The New York Times praised Kavanaugh for citing New York Times Co. v.
-Sullivan, given that Justices Gorsuch and Thomas have repeatedly called for its overruling.
+Adam Liptak of The New York Times noted that Kavanaugh's citation of Sullivan was a sign that that precedent remained secure, despite that Gorsuch and Thomas have repeatedly called for its overruling.
 This favorable citation to Sullivan to explain where constitutional case law demands a higher burden of proof was interpreted as a "faint but unmistakable" signal rebutting President Donald Trump's calls for reducing newspapers' protection from libel lawsuits.